Joseph Smith — "I defy all the world to show a more perfect law than the one that is given to us…"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"I am a man of God, and I desire to be a blessing to all men."
+"I am a man of virtue, and I will be virtuous in all things."

 History of the Church, Vol. 2, p.
 119 (Discourse, September 1834)